To build your own Itinerary, click to add an item to your Itinerary basket.

 Image: Richard III

-Historians continue to debate when exactly Richard planned to usurp the throne and why.
-He gave the impression that he was loyal to Edward and the crown and appeared happy with his position.
-It is said that he intended to found his own dynasty, something that he did with vigour and at the expense of others.
-He financed much of his plan by seizing the finances of enemies defeated by his brother and coercing an elderly countess into surrendering her inheritance to him.
-He also married Anne Neville, the youngest daughter of his cousin, the Earl of Warwick – something done for financial gain.
-He insisted on being given her share of her parent’s inheritance, causing a rift with his brother, the Duke of Clarence, who had married her sister.
+Other funds were amassed through his marriage to Anne Neville, the youngest daughter of his cousin, the Earl of Warwick.
+After the death of her parents, he insisted on being given her share of her inheritance, causing a rift with his brother, the Duke of Clarence, who had married her sister.
 Between them, the royal brothers (the King, the Duke of Clarence and the Duke of Gloucester) colluded to deprive the Neville sisters of their entitlements.
-Not content with stealing financially from his brother, Richard was later involved in a plot to accuse George of treason, something he was executed for leaving Richard to benefit greatly from his death.
+Not content with stealing from his brother, Richard was later involved in a plot to accuse George, the Duke of Clarence of treason.
+George was found guilty and was executed.
+Richard benefitted greatly from his death, not only financially but also by gaining influence.

 Richard’s character continues to divide opinion, some see him as being callous and ruthless, while others see that he merely manipulated circumstances to do what he deemed to be justified.
 However you see it, it is true that he gained much more power than originally intended in a short period of time.
 Edward IV never questioned his loyalty and he was named the king’s lieutenant in the north.
 There is some evidence that he was in fact so powerful in the region and had been so victorious over the Scottish army, that he could have easily gained the crown there.
 Instead, he went after the English one.
 The plan that most defines Richard and his reign is the one implemented on the sudden death of Edward IV.
 Whether Richard thought what he was doing was just or whether he was hungry for the power will never be confirmed, but what we do know is that on hearing of his brother’s death, Richard made his way across country to meet with his nephew, 12 year old Edward who had been named the new King.